 Q: How are my capital credit allocations used until they are retired?

 A: Capital credit allocations are pooled together and used as operating capital so that we can serve our members with reliable power.
 These funds pay for power reliability improvements and maintenance and act a resource in the event of a natural disaster that significantly damages the plant.
 If the co-op refunded the total amount of allocations, we would have to borrow that amount of money to continue operating.
 Having operating capital helps the cooperative minimize the amount of interest bearing money it must borrow, which in turn helps lower member’s costs by stabilizing rates.

 A: There are several reason you might not receive a check, including:

-- We did not have an updated address from you.
-Please stop by the office or fill out this Capital Credit Unclaimed List form and return it to us.
+We did not have an updated address from you.
+Please stop by the office or fill out this claim form and return it to us.

-- The check was applied to the money you owed Orange County REMC.
-If you left still owing us money that was uncollectable, the capital credit check amount was applied to your account.
+The check was applied to the money you owed Orange County REMC.
+If you left still owing us money that was uncollected, the capital credit check amount was applied to your account.

 Q: Does a member have to report capital credits on tax returns?